-OFN’s Advocacy Day will take place on May 16-17, 2017 and it will be an opportunity for participants to make the case to members of Congress and Administration officials about the importance of funding for the CDFI Fund, the industry, and our communities.
+OFN’s Advocacy Day will take place on May 16-17, 2017 and it will be an opportunity for participants to make the case to members of Congress about the importance of funding for the CDFI Fund, the industry, and our communities.
 OFN will schedule your meetings and prepare all the advocacy materials you will need for an effective Advocacy Day.

-Advocacy Day is open to all OFN Members and CDFI allies.
+Advocacy Day is open to all OFN Members and OFN CDFI allies.
 We value your time and expertise and there is no registration fee for this event.
 The requirements for participants include:

 - joining a webinar prior to the event,

 - participating in an advocacy training on May 17, and